FebrianSTEM/Car-Booking-Service/SETUP.md

 ---

 ### 7. Logging
-- To access logging data you could access it in hyundai-testDriveBooking-service\hyundai-testDriveBooking-service\Logs
+- To access logging data you could access it in car-booking-service\Logs

 ---